ehmicky/autoserver/CONTRIBUTING.md

 First `npm install`.

-Then start the test server with either:
+An example configuration is available at `/examples`.
+To start a server with that configuration, use either:
   - `npm start`: production mode
   - `npm run watch`: dev mode.
     Auto-reloads, using [Nodemon](https://github.com/remy/nodemon).